DataDog/integrations-core/linkerd/README.md

 Attention: Depending on your linkerd configuration, some metrics might not be exposed by linkerd.

-To list the metrics exposed by your current configuration, please run
+To list the metrics exposed by your current configuration, run
 ```bash
 curl <linkerd_prometheus_endpoint>
 ```